einarjon/adventofcode.sh/README.md

  2. Just replace "\*" with ")\*(" to change the precedence.
 Add "(" and ")" to the ends to close off the brackets.

 ### 19.sh
  1. Recursive regex building.
-Use a cache to speed up previously built regex.
+Use a cache to only build a regex once for each rule.
  2. Cheat a bit and use regex{n} to denote repeated matches.

 ### 20.sh